Long Branch Boardwalk & Pier History

 July 4th Celebration on Long Branch Boardwalk ad, Long Branch Daily Record, July 1959.
 Who remembers these businesses?

-Ocean Pier — the brand new city pier extended 860 feet into the Atlantic Ocean.
+Ocean Pier — When completed the wharf structure extended 860-feet into the Atlantic Ocean.
 Frank Leslie’s Illustrated Newspaper, June 1879.

 City boardwalk with no pier, 1909.
 The Chelsea Avenue Pavilion was built by the city before the turn of the century and wrecked in a September 1944 hurricane.